Unique Balustrade Carvings of Thuparama Panchayatana (ථූපාරාම පංචායතන සුවිශේෂී කොරවක්ගල්)

 The lions are shown as if they are about to come out of their den.
 More prominence is given to the pair of lions in their den by depicting them comparatively several times larger than the human and animal figures carved in the panel.
 The lion in front, probably the male, is shown with its right front paw raised.

-The second panel which is on the right-hand side (northern) balustrade (Korawakgala) too depicts carvings in similar bas-relief of the same nature as in the left side panel.
-Here too prominence is given to the pair of maned liens in their den, at the very centre.
+The second panel, which is on the right-hand side (northern) balustrade (Korawakgala), too depicts carvings in similar bas-relief of the same nature as in the left side panel.
+Here too prominence is given to the pair of maned lions in their den, at the very center.
 The naked Kinnara and Sabara damsels inveighing men into their jungle groves for love play are clearly visible in this panel.
 One could easily find here the horse-headed (Assamukhi) and the bird-bodied Kinnara women.

 “Judged by its basement ruins no more handsome specimen of this type of shrine was ever erected at Anuradhapura—The building was originally supported on thirty two sharply squared pillars of which not even the stumps have all been left in the ground The Vihara faces east and the perron stairway mounts to an open rectangular portico, 18 ft. by 6 ft. paved by an immense monolithic slab, into which were sunk a couple of pillars to hold the roof.
 A single fragment, the right angled return of one of the sedilia or low parapet kerb stones to the portico, was unearthed.